Elon Musk mocks SEC amid settlement deal

-Elon Musk taunted the Securities and Exchange Commission on Twitter Thursday shortly after he reached a deal with the agency to settle a lawsuit over his prior tweets.
+Elon Musk taunted the Securities and Exchange Commission over Twitter on Thursday shortly after he reached a deal with the agency to settle a lawsuit over his prior tweets.

 Musk, who has long railed against Tesla's short sellers -- investors who bet against the company -- called the SEC the "Shortseller Enrichment Commission."